ShubhamVerma1811/vscode-hashnode/README.md

 # An Unofficial HashNode extension to search user's blogs.

-HashNode, if you are not okay with it then please let me know before taking any legal action 🙏

 ## In the command palette, type "Search a User's Blog"

 - Enter a valid username